microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 - ELSE:
     - You don't have any tasks.
 ```

-The above example uses the [join][5] pre-built function to list all values in the `recentTasks` collection.
+The example uses the [join][5] pre-built function to list all values in the `recentTasks` collection.

-If template name is the same with builtin function's name, template will be executed first, without automatically executing one according to the parameter variable.
+If the template name is the same as the built-in function's, the template will be executed first, without automatically executing one according to the parameter variable. <!--what does the last line mean?-->

-In case where you must have the template name be the same as a prebuilt function name, you can use `prebuilt.xxx` to refer to the prebuilt function and avoid possible collisions with your own template name.
+In cases where you must have the template name be the same as a pre-built function name you can use `prebuilt.xxx`, as seen in the example below, to refer to the pre-built function and avoid possible collisions with your own template name.

-Here is an example that illustrates that

 ```markdown
 > Custom length function with one parameter.